 Well…yeah.
 Sorta.
 But not really.
 I’ll get to that later.

-I’ve been doing software development casually for many years, first by making Excel and Access live up to their full potential and for the last year doing .NET work professionally–SaaS, hosted in Azure, I can spin up a webjob faster than I can a nutritious dinner.
+I’ve been doing software development casually for many years, first by making Excel and Access live up to their full potential and for the couple years doing .NET work professionally–SaaS, hosted in Azure, I can spin up a webjob faster than I can a nutritious dinner.
+More recently, I’ve joined a consulting firm with a more language-agnostic approach to the software craft.

 The Case Against…